Language: EN

 }

-Named parameters allow explicitly specifying the names of the parameters when calling a function, improving readability and allowing some optional parameters to be omitted.
+Named parameters allow explicitly specifying the names of the parameters when calling a function, allowing some optional parameters to be omitted.

 public void CreatePerson(string name, int age, string city = "Unknown")